Become a Fan of Sirius Rocketry on Facebook!

 Saturn Showcase Winners at NARAM-51

-Jerry Little, Saturn Showcase grand prize winner
+Jerry Little, Saturn Showcase grand prize winner with

-with two of his Apollo entries
+two of his Apollo entries

 The Saturn Showcase at NARAM-51 was a success!
-Many people
+Many

-event.
+this much-anticipated event.

 Congratulations to all the prize winners of the prizes